Paulmicha/common-web-tools/README.md

 Unless otherwise stated, all the examples below are to be run on *local* host from `/path/to/project/` as sudo or root.

-**NB** : CWT is not a program; it's a generic, overridable "glue" between programs.
-Currently, no exit codes are used in any top-level entry points listed below.
+**NB** : Currently, no exit codes are used in any top-level entry points listed below.
 These scripts (and all those sourced in the "main shell") use `return` instead of `exit`.

 This is important to note in case you're adding your own custom scripts to override and/or complement parts of CWT, because unless you really mean to close the *current shell* (i.e. close the terminal window), you have 2 options :